 It's time for me to get back to my family and relax - January is just around the corner!

-If you were not at our November 2021 meeting you missed the presentation of checks to some wonderful, local non-profits.
-Our Union Centre Food Truck Rally beneficiary received over $11,000 and many others received monetary gifts from our Historic Barn Painting event that took place in October at Muhlhauser Barn.
+If you were not at our November 2021 meeting you missed the check presentation to some wonderful, local non-profits.
+Our Union Centre Food Truck Rally beneficiary Cincinnati Children's Starshine Hospice received over $11,000, while many others received monetary gifts from the Historic Barn Painting event we organized in October at the Muhlhauser Barn.
 A huge shout out goes to Robert Kroeger for creating these amazing paintings and agreeing to share in the profits of his sales.

 The UCBMA Holiday Gathering is Tuesday, December 14th at Ohio Eagle Distributing and we'd love to see you!
 We are gathering donations for more worthy non--profits and hope to fill many local community members with joy that will extend into 2021.

-After an extremely crazy 2020, we are super pumped to have the ability to start fundraising again in 2021.
+After an extremely crazy 2020, we are blessed to have the ability to start fundraising again in 2021.
 Not only do we at the UCBMA promote each others businesses by networking, but we also enjoy giving back to to those in our community through grants and sponsorship opportunities.

 Though our Food Truck Rally will be more scaled back this year (no fireworks and less trucks), it's going to still be fantastic event.
-We were one of the originators of putting events like this together and love seeing how successful the trucks have become!
+We are the originators of food truck rallies in the tri-state area and love seeing how successful the trucks have become!

-We have a new event we are helping host with West Chester Township in September that features a super cool artist who paints portraits of barns from all over Ohio.
+We have a new event we are helping host with West Chester Township in October that features an extremely talented artist who paints portraits of barns from all over Ohio.
 More details to come on that one as we are currently putting all of our energy into the Food Truck Rally.

+One more thing!
 Make sure you join us at the Takeover on the Square as we raise funds to give out to our community.
+If you ever want to serve beer with us, just reach out!
 Our set dates are always on Thursdays and are August 12, September 2, and September 9!

 - Kerry Hendel, Vice President